-Clinician researchers, paramedics, software designers, and translators alone could not have built and created this comprehensive app.
-The expertise of this multiprofessional team was key to the success of developing this app.
-Digitization in today's health care needs creative alliances between practitioners and developers: Bringing end users and software designers together, encouraging them to discuss ideas and opinions, giving a voice (and a say) to end users, and acknowledging their views on content and functionality are vital for developing digital innovations in health care.
+Clinician researchers, paramedics, software designers and translators alone could not have built and created this comprehensive app.
+The expertise of this multi-professional team was key to success to develop this app.
+Digitization in today's health care need creative alliances between practitioners and developers: Bringing end users and software designers together, encouraging them to discuss ideas and opinions, giving a voice (and a say) to end users, and acknowledging their views on content and functionality is vital for developing digital innovations in health care.